American anthropologist and anarchist, (1961–2020), New York, New York, USA

-David Graeber was a professor of anthropology at the London School of Economics.
-He earned his B.A. from the State University of New York at Purchase and his MA.
-And Ph.D from University of Chicago.
+David Graeber was a professor of anthropology at the ’s School of Economics.
+He earned his B.A. from the State University of New York at Purchase and his M.A. and Ph.D. from University of Chicago.
 From there, he spent twenty months conducting research in Madagascar on a Fulbright fellowship.

-Widely known as an anarchist, Graeber has published notable works such as Fragments of an Anarchist Anthropology, Bullshit Jobs: A Theory, and his major work, Debt: The First 5000 Years, in which he raises criticisms about the actual harm/benefit caused by the International Monetary Fund and their loans to struggling nations.
+Graeber became a famous anthropologist for his work on anarchism.
+Graeber published notable works such as Fragments of an Anarchist Anthropology, Bullshit Jobs: A Theory, and his major work, Debt: The First 5000 Years, in which he raises criticisms about the actual harm/benefit caused by the International Monetary Fund and their loans to struggling nations.

 He was active in the Occupy Wall Street movement and was co-founder of the Anti-Capitalist Convergence.
 He has claimed to have suffered retaliation for his activism, both personally and professionally.
 In spite of his respected standing in the anthropological community, he was denied tenure by Yale University, sparking outrage throughout the field.
 More than 4,500 colleagues supported him by writing letters and signing petitions, but to no avail.